surniaulula/wpsso/readme.txt

 = 12.1.0-rc.6 =

 (2022/04/04) Fixed a possible PHP error in a cron job for required Schema properties.
-Updated the PolyLang and WPML integration modules to provide post/term alternate languages for sitemaps (Premium edition).
+Added a check for any active multilingual plugin to disable the unnecessary custom Schema Language option.
+Updated the PolyLang and WPML integration modules (Premium edition).

 = 12.0.0 =